JSv4/OCRUSREX/README.md

 ###### Multi Threaded

-OCRUSREX supports multithreaded execution via the uqfoundation/multiprocess library.
-Based on intial testing, this execution mode enables you to divided OCR time per page vs singlethreaded by the number of processes you specify.
+OCRUSREX supports multithreaded execution via the core Python 3 multithreading library.
+Based on intial testing, this execution mode enables you to divide OCR time per page vs singlethreaded by the number of threads you specify.
-For example, assuming you have the requisite # of cores, running processes=4 will divide ocr time per page by 4, effectively reducing OCR time by 75%.
+For example, assuming you have the requisite # of cores, running threads=4 will divide ocr time per page by 4, effectively reducing OCR time by 75%.
+Multithreading performance is almost identical to running seperate processes.
+This is likely due to OCRUSREX always calling separate instances of tesseract, so it's effectively callings separate processes whether you choose multithreaded or multiprocessed execution.

     from OCRUSREX import ocrusrex
     ocrusrex.Multithreaded_OCRPDF(source="", targetPath=None, processes=4, nice=5, verbose=False, tesseract_config='--oem 1 -l eng -c preserve_interword_spaces=1 textonly_pdf=1')